pgleamy/Sunrise-Sunset/README.md

 - The API calls to obtain sunset/sunrise data are too fast and may trigger an API limit error (slowed API calls)
 - Reduced size of plot graph points so individual days are clear
 - Moved changeable data to the DATA directory
 - Not tested thoroughly yet...
-Currently starts with a visualization for Vancouver, Canada.
-Delete contents of DATA directory to start fresh.

 ## Description